 Connor Radnovich is an award-winning journalist and experienced political communicator.
-He currently serves as a Communications Specialist for Elections and Audits for the Oregon Secretary of State’s Office.
+He currently serves as Communications Specialist for Elections and Audits for the Oregon Secretary of State’s Office.

 During his 10 years as a journalist his work was published by major national news organizations including the Associated Press, San Francisco Chronicle, Seattle Times, Washington Post and USA Today.